erumble/tf-flux/flux/README.md

 flux/clusters
 └── dev
     ├── apps.yaml
-    └── infra.yaml
+    └── controllers.yaml
 ```

-`apps.yaml` and `infra.yaml` are entrypoints for Flux to install things listed in the `apps` and `infrastructure` directories.
-They establish a dependency order to install `infrastructure/controllers`, then `infrastructure/configs`, and finally `apps` for the respective clusters.
+`apps.yaml` and `controllers.yaml` are entrypoints for Flux to install things listed in the `apps` and `controllers` directories.
+They establish a dependency order to install `controllers`, then `apps` for the respective clusters.

 ---

-*infrastructure* - This directory should contain cluster applications/operators/controllers as well as configuration of resources (CRDs) created by the controllers.
+*controllers* - This directory should contain cluster applications/operators/controllers as well as configuration of resources (CRDs) created by the controllers.

 ```
-flux/infrastructure
-├── configs
-│   └── dev
-│       ├── ca-issuer.yaml
-│       ├── kustomization.yaml
-│       └── traefik-dashboard.yaml
-└── controllers
+flux/controllers
 ├── base
 │   ├── cert-manager
 │   │   ├── application.yaml
 │   │   └── kustomization.yaml
-    │   ├── metrics-server
-    │   │   ├── application.yaml
+│   ├── linkerd
-    │   │   └── kustomization.yaml
+│   │   └── ...
-    │   └── weave-gitops
+│   └── ...
+└── overlays
+    └── dev
-    │       ├── application.yaml
+        ├── cert-manager
         │   └── kustomization.yaml
-    └── dev
-        ├── kustomization.yaml
+        ├── linkerd
+        │   └── ...
-        └── weave-gitops-values.yaml
+        └── ...
 ```

-This directory is split into two parts so that Flux can have a dependency order.
-Essentially, anything in the `controllers` directory should install operators/controllers and their respective CRDs, and the things in `configs` should instantiate those CRDs to configure the cluster.
+This directory is split into two parts so that Flux can have a dependency order, and each cluster controlled by this repo can have specific configuration.

-The `controllers` directory is laid out exactly the same as the `flux/apps` directory, and should be treated the same way.
+The `base` directory is laid out exactly the same as the `flux/apps/base` directory, and should be treated the same way.
 Except these are usually infrastructure related applications.

-The `configs` directory is for instantiating CRDs defined by the applications in the `controllers` directory.
-An example of this is using configs to create a CA Issuer for self signed certificates managed by Cert Manager.
-The files in this directory will also be cluster specific, similar to all of the other `<dir>/<cluster-name>` directories.
+The `overlays` directory is for instantiating applications defined in the `base` directory for a specific cluster.
+This is where cluster specific Helm values will be kept for the applications in `controllers/base`

 ---